mozman/ezdxf/docs/source/tutorials/xref_module.rst

 Conflict Policies
 -----------------

+Resources are definitions of layers, linetypes, text-, dimension-, mline- and mleader styles, materials and blocks.

 A resource conflict occurs when the source and target documents contain elements such as layers, linetypes, text styles and so on that share the same name.